MGRich/VVVVVV/README.md

 What's been tested
 -
-100% of the main game.
+100% of the main game

-The secret lab.
+15 seconds of the Super Gravitron in the Secret Lab

-3 Time Trials
+All Time Trials

 any% of the main game flipped

 1 Time Trial flipped

 When are you going to update it
 -
-I am busy working on University stuff but if I have free time and feel like I want to update it then I will
+I have now done everything I wanted to do with this mod, but if there are any issues, or I am wanting to procrastinate maybe I'll interpolate the menu's and credits

+Feel free to take all the code I added, update it, claim it as your own.